Koladweep/intro2stats/README.md

 * A simple linear regression model

 ## Workshop Plan
-We would be using Marijuana prices in various states of the USA, along with demographic data of the USA based on the latest census data
+We would be using garbage prices in various states of the USA, along with demographic data of the USA based on the latest census data

 There will be separate ipython notebooks - grouped by topic similarities. *notebooks will be uploaded later* Some examples include: